alicht/intro-to-express/README.md

 ```
 Notice the `listen` verb here - this can also be use, post, put, delete, etc (these are all methods of the instance of [Express](https://expressjs.com/en/api.html)).

+##### um, is this like HTML?
+Can I refresh after every change?
+Not initially, and it's annoying AF :/

+But...

 ## Nodemon aka `npm run dev`
 What is `nodemon` you ask?
 It is a utility that will monitor your source file (app.js in our case) and automatically restart server.
 Otherwise, you would need to run `node app.js` after every small change in your file, annoying right 🙄 .
-We also need to install it first, hence in your terminal run
+We need to install it first, hence in your terminal run

 ```bash
 npm install --save nodemon
 ```

 Then, we need to run our app.
-In your `package.json`, modify "scripts" to reflect this:
+In your `package.json`, modify `scripts` to reflect this:

 ```js
   "scripts": {